Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 This documents shows you how to move data from PostgreSQL to Autonomous Data Warehouse on Oracle Cloud using Oracle Data Integrator.

 Follow this link if you are installing ODICS for the very first time.
-[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md)
+[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md) or Deploy a market place image

 ## Pre-requisites

-- This lab is written assuming you have installed/working Oracle Data Integrator.
+- This lab is written assuming you have installed and have working Oracle Data Integrator.

 - The following lab requires an Oracle Public Cloud account with Autonomous Data Warehouse Cloud Service and Java Cloud Service.